 How to Sanitize Jars for Canning

 Your preserved food is only as safe and sanitary as the vessels you put it into.
-An important step that must not be overlooked is sanitizing and preparing the jars, lids and rings.
-There are several methods for this.
+An important step that must not be overlooked is sanitizing and preparing the Mason jars, lids, and rings.
+A question I get a lot is, “How do you sanitize jars for canning?”

 If you have a dishwasher, this is easy.
 Just run it on the sanitizing cycle right before you begin canning.
 The dishwasher will keep the jars hot until you are ready to fill them.
 The heat from the dishwasher will also make the rubber on the jar flat more pliable and ready to seal.

 Assuming that your jars are clean and all you need to do is sterilize them, you can use your water bath canner for this.
-(This is the method I use, since I no longer have a dishwasher.)
 Place the jars in the canner, on the rack.
 Pour in enough water that it goes over the openings of the jars and fills them.
 Bring the canner to a boil and allow it to boil for 10 minutes.
 Then use your jar lifter and remove the jars, placing them upside down on a towel or drying rack to drain.
 You can reuse the hot water for canning once the jars are filled and lidded.

 In a small saucepan, bring to a simmer enough water to cover your flats and rings.
 Do not bring the flats to a rolling boil, as this could damage the sealing compound.
 Keep the lids in the hot water and remove them with sterilized tongs or a lid lifter (a cool little magnetic wand) when you are ready to put them on the jars.